|Southern States Try to Destroy NAACP (1956-1964)

 walk!"
 They collect $60,000 for the National NAACP.

-It takes years for the NAACP to fight Louisiana v NAACP to a successful conclusion in Federal courts, during which time it is effectively suppressed in the state of Louisiana.
+It takes years for the NAACP to fight Louisiana v.
+NAACP to a successful conclusion in federal courts, during which time it is effectively suppressed in the state of Louisiana.

 Overt, explicit employment discrimination limits the great majority of Blacks to the lowest-paid and most menial jobs in both the public and private sectors.
 The major exception are teachers and administrators in the segregated "Colored" school systems, who are, of course, paid less than their white counterparts, but still much more than maids, farm hands, and laborers.

-Across the South, Black teachers are a mainstay of NAACP membership.
+Across the South, Black teachers employed in public "Colored" schools are a mainstay of NAACP membership.
 In 1956, states such as Georgia, Louisiana, Mississippi, and South Carolina repeal or amend teacher tenure laws.
 They then pass legislation aimed at firing educators who belong to the NAACP.
 Mississippi, for example, enacts rules barring teachers who belong to "subversive" organizations and requiring all teachers to file an affidavit listing the organizations they have belonged to for the past five years.
 Since the state declares the NAACP to be a "subversive" group, teachers and administrators in the segregated Colored schools must resign their NAACP memberships or lose their jobs.
 South Carolina passes similar regulations.

 Under regulations enacted by the Georgia State Board of Education in